-The Roaring Fork Valley beckons many by way of its rivers, mountains and people.
+The Roaring Fork Valley beckons many by way of its rivers, mountains, and people.
 Maybe partly inspired by the lyrics of the late local John Denver’s Rocky Mountain High, or the images of Colorado’s most photographed treasure, the Maroon Bells – Basalt has a draw of its own.

 The most central community in the Roaring Fork Valley, Basalt is a mere 18 miles to Aspen where locals and urbanites alike flock for world-class skiing and riding.
-Just 20 miles North is Glenwood Springs home of the renowned hot springs for soaking and plenty of attractions for family adventure.
-Then there’s the storied towns of Woody Creek and Carbondale sandwiched in between.
-But in the core of it all, with its own special character and lure, Basalt is the perfect basecamp to explore down and up valley treasures, while offering a wide variety of activities, art, cultural experiences, and culinary indulgences.
+Just 20 miles North is Glenwood Springs home of the renowned hot springs for soaking and plenty of attractions for a family adventure.
+Then there are the storied towns of Woody Creek and Carbondale sandwiched in between.
+But at the core of it all, with its own special character and lure, Basalt is the perfect basecamp to explore down and up valley treasures, while offering a wide variety of activities, art, cultural experiences, and culinary indulgences.

 No matter how you travel, your journey will end in bliss as you pull into a beautiful cabin right on the Fryingpan River.
-The kids jump out of the car and you are all equally and instantly enamored with the flowing water, the wood burning stove and their own sleeping loft.
+The kids jump out of the car and you are all equally and instantly enamored with the flowing water, the wood-burning stove, and their own sleeping loft.
 This actual cabin exists – a beautifully restored gem originally built in 1896 by Colorado Midland Railroad workers.
-Although other cabin options are available further off the grid - with just a casual one-minute walk to the heart of downtown Basalt, options like this historic home base are easy for families to explore Basalt – even though its setting might make you not want to leave it.
+Although other cabin options are available to further off the grid - with just a casual one-minute walk to the heart of downtown Basalt, options like this historic home base are easy for families to explore Basalt – even though its setting might make you not want to leave it.

 The true beauty is that the call of the wild doesn’t have to be your thing to enjoy Basalt – so if you want to day-trip it out to remote gems, but not lodge there, choose from Basalt’s more traditional downtown lodging options with modern creature comforts like daily breakfast, in-room kitchenettes, and WiFi – plenty of options to hit on what your family is looking for.

 Once you’ve settled in to whichever lodging option you choose, Basalt has plenty to explore no matter the season.
 Rock Bottom Ranch — part of the Aspen Center for Environmental Studies — (commonly known by locals as “ACES”) is a mere four miles out of town and is the perfect destination by bicycle.
-If your bikes didn’t make the trip with you, WeCycle is the local hourly bike rental program and 2017 marks the company’s second year of bike rentals in Basalt.
+If your bikes didn’t make the trip with you, WeCycle is the local hourly bike rental program, and 2017 marks the company’s second year of bike rentals in Basalt.
 So, hop on a bicycle and pedal the Rio Grande trail to Rock Bottom Ranch (you can drive too, of course).
 Catch a daily farmyard tour and learn where much of the food you eat in the valley comes from.
 Collecting warm eggs freshly laid is something at which even the most ardent city-slicker will marvel.
-Follow that up with a picnic under the beautiful old growth trees and explore the nature trails on the grounds.
+Follow that up with a picnic under the beautiful old-growth trees and explore the nature trails on the grounds.

-Another event you can pedal to by bike if you time it right is Crown Mountain Park’s Summerfest, held annually in June - weekend-long event packed with activities perfect for families.
+Another event you can pedal to by bike if you time it right is Crown Mountain Park’s Summerfest, held annually in June - a weekend-long event packed with activities perfect for families.
 And if you’re here when Summerfest is not, enjoy Crown Mountain Park’s open space for some great activity with the kids.
-From the playground to the 1-mile paved loop track to the dirt paths that meander along the river – it’s a great picnic spot to tie in some family-time too, including a dog-friendly benefit for Fido.
-Aside from Crown Mountain Park, family time can be found at Basalt’s family-friendly outdoor feature films under the stars, or Summer concert series alternating between downtown Lion’s Park, or Triangle Park in Willits Town Center.
+From the playground to the 1-mile paved loop track to the dirt paths that meander along the river – it’s a great picnic spot to tie in some family time too, including a dog-friendly benefit for Fido.
+Aside from Crown Mountain Park, family time can be found at Basalt’s family-friendly outdoor feature films under the stars, or Summer concert series alternating between downtown Lion’s Park or Triangle Park in Willits Town Center.

 When the sun starts to lower in the sky, jump back on the bikes to Willits Town Center, at the edge of the Willits neighborhood positioned in between downtown Basalt and Rock Bottom Ranch.
-There’s fountains for little ones to do some splishing and splashing in summer months, Bookbinders bookstore with unique treasures for all ages, shopping opportunities for Mom, and an abundance of dining options including K’Gen Asian Cuisine, El Korita for Mexican food and kid-friendly Sure Thing Burger…and new for Summer 2017 – Mezzaluna and Capitol Creek Brewery, all with outdoor dining options.
+There are fountains for little ones to do some splishing and splashing in the summer months, Bookbinder's bookstore with unique treasures for all ages, shopping opportunities for Mom, and an abundance of dining options including K’Gen Asian Cuisine, El Korita for Mexican food and kid-friendly Sure Thing Burger…and new for Summer 2017 – Mezzaluna and Capitol Creek Brewery, all with outdoor dining options.
 Finish up the day with a top-it-yourself frozen yogurt at Mauka then pop over to Whole Foods for breakfast supplies so the morning can be spent casting fishing rods and sipping coffee while the sun comes up and warms the day.

 Fishing is a way of life in Basalt.
 The Fryingpan and Roaring Fork Rivers come together right in town and the Gold Medal waters provide ample fishing all year round.
 Winter has fewer crowds and some of the biggest fish are caught then.
-Spring, summer and fall provide different fishing opportunities such as dry fly fishing and summer float trips.
+Spring, summer, and fall provide different fishing opportunities such as dry fly fishing and summer float trips.
 For those looking to spend some romantic time with a partner, fishing could be the ticket.
 While it may not seem like the most romantic activity in the world, the natural surrounding beauty and stillness that you’ll experience will have you thinking differently once you get over the somewhat unattractive rubber waders.

 There are other ways to get out on the river, too.
-In addition to the many options of whitewater rafting outfitters in the valley, Basalt’s newest opportunity to catch some adventure on the river comes with its installation of a Whitewater Park just down from its fire station on Two Rivers Road.
+In addition to the many options of whitewater rafting outfitters in the valley, Basalt’s newest opportunity to catch some adventure on the river comes with the installation of a Whitewater Park just down from its fire station on Two Rivers Road.
 Kayakers and paddleboarders can enjoy two thrilling features 150 feet apart for a flawlessly steady current in one easy-to-get-to location!

-Once you’ve swapped paddles, fishing waders and polarized sunglasses for dinner casual attire, head down to the heart of Basalt for multiple dining options.
-Tempranillo Restaurant features over 100 hand selected wines, chef Javier Gonzalez-Bringas, a native of Madrid, will create the perfect plate to complement your chosen wine and fill your hunger after a day on the river.
+Once you’ve swapped paddles, fishing waders, and polarized sunglasses for dinner casual attire, head down to the heart of Basalt for multiple dining options.
+Tempranillo Restaurant features over 100 hand-selected wines, chef Javier Gonzalez-Bringas, a native of Madrid, will create the perfect plate to complement your chosen wine and fill your hunger after a day on the river.
 Once the sun goes down, the dual fireplaces will have you warm and cozy while you indulge in fresh pastas and carefully prepared meats.
 If you’re in the mood for something a little heartier, nobody serves up warm comfort food like Heather’s Savory Pies.
 With multiple pot pies to choose from and live music most nights to enjoy, Heather’s will warm you up from the inside out and outside in.
 And to top it off, you also have the pleasure of experiencing Basalt’s newest downtown additions – Free Range Kitchen & Wine Bar for locally-farmed dishes and Hacienda Jalisco where you’ll find authentic Mexican fare!

 If you need some adventures to work up your appetite take some time meandering through Basalt and stop at its various historical markers.
 If you’re in Basalt in early June, the annual Motors on Midland historic car show is an annual Summer kick-off with street vendors and plenty of community convening.
 But, no matter what time of year, Basalt offers beautiful scenery and a chance to re-imagine the town as it was over 100 years ago.
 Originally inhabited by the Ute tribe, Basalt slowly gave way to homesteaders with mining claims and served as the valleys train depot.
 Settled in the 1800s and officially incorporated in 1901, Basalt (named for the basaltic rock formation of Black Mountain, now known as Basalt Mountain) has plenty to keep even the most curious history buff intrigued and the 18 stops on the Basalt Historical Walking Tour — 12 of which have signs with photos and explanations — will leave you with a closer feeling to the unique town and a few more trivia facts to store away for the car ride.
 Maps can be found at the Basalt Chamber of Commerce Caboose on Midland Ave.